On torsion anomalous intersections: Torsion anomalous translates of positive dimension

 By (\ref{disuno}) and (\ref{distre}), we deduce

 This implies that $H+p$ is a $V$-torsion anomalous translate, against the maximality of $Y$. \end{proof}

-The following lemma is a straightforward corollary of the result proved by Patrice Philippon in the Appendix \ref{AppendiceB}.
-It relates the essential minimum of a translate to the height of the point of translation. \begin{lem} Let $H+Y_0$ be a weak-transverse translate in $E^N$, with $Y_0$ a point in the orthogonal complement $H^\perp$ of $H$.
+The following lemma is {due to Patrice Philippon and it relates the essential minimum of a translate to the height of the point of translation.
+More in general, for abelian varieties properties of orthogonality in the Mordell-Weil groups have been studied by D. Bertrand \cite{BertOrto}.} \begin{lem}[Philippon] Let $H+Y_0$ be a weak-transverse translate in $E^N$, with $Y_0$ a point in the orthogonal complement $H^\perp$ of $H$.
 Then

 \end{lem} \begin{proof} The points $Y_0+\zeta$, for $\zeta\in {\mathrm{Tor}}_{H}$, are dense in $H+Y_0$ and they have height equal to $\hat{h} (Y_0)$.
 So we get $\mu(H+Y_0)\le \mu(Y_0).$